htcooper/htcooper.github.io/docs/doc-summarizer-case-study.md

     Feature flags.
 Run telemetry.
 Monitoring dashboards.
     ```

     The POC proves the UX pattern works.
 The production architecture makes it reliable, secure, and observable at scale.
+A key shift: summaries move from ephemeral (generated on every request, lost on refresh) to persistent (stored in Supabase, served instantly on subsequent views).

     ---
     ## Key Technical Decisions